 It’s unfortunate that we live in a society that is overfed, yet undernourished.
 The fact of the matter is that we just don’t get enough of the vital vitamins and minerals from the foods we eat, to adequately function and operate at an optimal level.
-So what vitamins should you take, so that you ensure you’re getting the critical nutrients you need to live a healthy well-balanced life and compete at an elite level?
-Below you’ll find our recommendations for the best vitamins and minerals every crossfitter should be taking.
+So what vitamins should you take, so that you can ensure you’re getting the critical vitamins and nutrients you need to live an active, healthy well-balanced life and compete at an elite level in CrossFit?
+Below you’ll find our recommendations for the best CrossFit vitamins and minerals every crossfitter should be taking.

 It Takes A Personalized Approach

-What Vitamins And Minerals Should I Take For CrossFit?
+CrossFit Vitamins: What Vitamins And Minerals Should I Take As A CrossFitter?

 Often referred to as the ‘Sunshine Vitamin’ and for good reason, Vitamin D is a critical component of your diet.
 More difficult than other vitamins and nutrients to obtain from your diet alone, Vitamin D plays a substantial role in bone metabolism and helping you absorb calcium.
 Your skin synthesizes Vitamin D after exposure to sunlight.
 Besides bone health, Vitamin D regulates a host of different biological functions such as inhibition of cellular proliferation, inducing terminal differentiation, and stimulating insulin production.
 Without a sufficient amount of Vitamin D, only 10–15% of dietary calcium and about 60% of phosphorus are absorbed.
 But, do you really need a Vitamin D supplement?
 That depends.
 If you have adequate exposure to sunlight, then the answer is probably no. If you live in the pacific northwest, then it’s a different story.
 Vitamin D is quite hard to find in naturally occurring food sources, and if you don’t have a fair amount of sun exposure, you could be part of the estimated 1 billion or 50% of the world population, that is Vitamin D deficient.